HannesAlexandersson/The-Chuck-Norris-generator/README.md

 - Node 21.6.2 or compatible.

 1. Clone or fork the repository from github.
-2. Navigate to the /app folder.
-3. Run: "npm install" in your terminal.
+2. Run: "npm install" in your terminal.
-4. Start the client with the command: "npm run dev".
+3. Start the client with the command: "npm run dev".

 # Usage